anajaramillo37/mammoth-commons/README.md

 ## 🔬 Run locally

+1. Install Python 3.11 or later.
-1. Download or clone this repository.
+2. Download or clone this repository.
 Prefer working in a virtual environment.
-2. Install dependencies with `pip install -r requirements[test].txt`.
+3. Install dependencies with `pip install -r requirements[test].txt`.
 This can take a bit of time.
-3. Launch the local app with `python demonstrator/app.py`.
+4. Launch the local app with `python demonstrator/app.py`.

 <details><summary>WSL missing .so files</summary>